olmesm/ohmybuck/content/blog/2018-08-12-build-a-react-website-with-full-cicd-in-two-minutes/index.md

   script:
     - npm install # Install all dependencies
     - npm run build --prod # Build for prod
     - mv public _public # CRA and gitlab pages both use the public folder.
-Only do this in a build pipeline.
+This is only for the build pipeline.
     - mv build public # Move build files to public dir for Gitlab Pages
-    - cp public/index.html public/404.html # Not necessary, but helps with https://medium.com/@pshrmn/demystifying-single-page-applications-3068d0555d46
+    - cp public/index.html public/404.html # Helps with https://medium.com/@pshrmn/demystifying-single-page-applications-3068d0555d46
   artifacts:
     paths:
       - public # The built files for Gitlab Pages to serve